Cosplayer. Singer. Actress. Model. Traci Hines does it all.

 For all fans of Disney’s “The Little Mermaid”, it is a must to watch “The Little Mermaid Live” to experience film and live theater merge together for a unique experience.

-Logan’s dream is to one day meet Jodi Benson (Original voice of Ariel).
+Whatdoyousuppose’s dream is to one day meet Jodi Benson (Original voice of Ariel).

 Whatdoyousuppose is truly a unique, fun-loving fan account for Disney’s The Little Mermaid, that I encourage all fans to follow.
-You’ll have a fintastic time following Logan and his enthralling adventures of all things Ariel!
+You’ll have a fintastic time following Whatdoyousuppose and his enthralling adventures of all things Ariel!